 For the 5* dining experience, set the table up with candles, and your best crockery.
 Create a menu card to place on the table and have the children dress up in their finest to be the wait staff for the night.
 Go all out with three courses of exquisite foods that you wouldn’t have for your day to day dining.
 Having the family wait on her and the opportunity to enjoy good food will be a lovely way to celebrate her day.

 4. Go On an Exotic ‘Holiday’

-Even though we can’t travel to Paris, you can still enjoy a little taste of France (or any other destination that intrigues you).
+You can still enjoy a little taste of France (or any other destination that intrigues you) from the comfort of your own home.
 Get some croissants for breakfast, pack a picnic lunch of French bread, cheese, and fruit, or order a meal from your favourite deli or restaurant (quiche, anyone?), and get into the flavour of the country.
 For an added touch, set up your dining room table with a red-and-white-checkered tablecloth and fresh flowers, put on some French music, and teach your kids a few basic words in French, such as "bonjour" (good morning) and "merci" (thank you).